Oregon Lemon Law: Your Complete Legal Guide

 How to File a Lemon Law Claim in Oregon

-Filing a lemon law claim in Oregon requires proper documentation and following the correct procedures.
+Filing a lemon law claim requires proper documentation and following the correct procedures.

-- Record dates the vehicle was brought in for service
+- Record the dates the vehicle was dropped off and picked up for each repair

-- Count the calendar days the vehicle was unavailable
+- Track the cumulative calendar days the vehicle was out of service

 - Save all correspondence with the dealer and manufacturer

-Step 2: Report Each Problem to the Manufacturer or Dealer
+Step 2: Report Each Problem During the Coverage Period

-Each malfunction must be reported to the manufacturer or dealer, giving them an opportunity to fix the problem.
-Without proper reporting, you may not meet the statutory requirements.
+Each nonconformity must be reported to the manufacturer, manufacturer's agent, or authorized dealer.
+Without proper reporting during the coverage period, you may not meet the statutory requirements.

 Step 3: Allow Required Repair Attempts

-- At least 3 failed repair attempts for the same problem, OR
+- At least 3 failed repair attempts for the same nonconformity, OR

-- At least 1 failed attempt for a safety-related defect, OR
+- At least 1 failed attempt for a safety defect likely to cause death or serious injury, OR

 Manufacturer Defenses

-Manufacturers may raise several defenses to avoid lemon law liability in Oregon.
+Manufacturers may raise several defenses to avoid lemon law liability.

 Common Manufacturer Defenses